 Instructions

 The proposing Vendors must submit any exceptions and exact Contract deviations that its firm wishes to negotiate.
 Proposed exceptions must be documented in the attached Proposal Contract Exceptions Table in accordance with Section 2.2.5 of this solicitation and submitted as part of Attachment to the Vendor Proposal.
+Note: All Model Contract exceptions must be included in the Vendor Proposal at time of its submission.
+No additional exceptions may be presented during Contract Negotiations.

 Model Contract Exception Comment Matrix